adamsilver/fdpb/03-Book-A-Flight.md

 This is why Progressive Enhancement is such a useful technique.
 We don't actually have to write any of this code.
 We can choose to let it degrade.
 The user can still type a date, it's just not so easy.

 Conversely, we may even find research shows that our custom component works better than the native input.
-If we do, we can just remove the condition, which will mean our widget runs everywhere.
+If we do, we can just remove the condition, which will ensure it executes in all browsers&mdash;not just those lacking support for the native control.

-If we do want to write our own component, or use an existing component[^],  we'll want to be able to identify the qualities of a well-designed, fully inclusive date picker.
+Wether we choose to use an existing component[^] or we make the bold step to design our own, it is beneficial to be able to identify the qualities of a well-design and fully inclusive date picker.

-#### Writing our own Date Picker
+#### Writing our own date picker

-If we want to create our own Date Picker widget, we'll need to know how.
-As with everything else in this book, I have prototyped a version of this for you to peruse in your favourite browser to see how it all works.
+If we want to create our own date picker, we'll need to know how.
+I have prototype[^] you can look at to see how it all works.

 What it looks like: